Skip navigation

 • explain (something) to (someone)

 To explain something means to tell someone about something in a way that helps them understand it better.
-For example, you can explain the meaning of a word or how something works.

 When you explain something, you can explain it to someone.